taneishi/HTML-SDF-Viewer/README.md

 of the MOL record) it will use 3Dmol.js to display the 3D coordinates instead.

+## Usage

-Usage - open the file hsv.html in a browser and load an SDF using the 'Browse' button in the web page.
+Open the file hsv.html in a browser and load an SDF using the 'Browse' button in the web page.
 The table has some interactive capabilities, for example the columns can be sorted in ascending and descending order and clicking on a row will cause the display of the